AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 the resulting address will be deterministic.

-> **NOTE**: You can try running the deployment with the same salt the second time in which case the transaction will fail because it will be considered a double spend.
+> **NOTE**: You can try running the deployment with the same salt the second time in which case the transaction will fail because the address has been already deployed to.